desain/owlbear-emanation/README.md

 ## To do

 -   Auras from images
--   Different blend modes?
 -   Update auras when image alignment changes
 -   Find more ways to skip rebuilds (debounce, track builder)
 -   Optimize item update handler
 -   More effects!
     -   Common 5e emanations?
 (Conjure woodland beings, land and sea druid effects, yolande's)
     -   Split out style picker into a larger modal (maybe move all settings to a settings modal?)
--   Option for auras to be only visible to the creator
+-   UI for visibility and blend modes

 ## License